lj-ditrapani/scala-overview/README.md

 - Splat sequence collection with `_*`
 - run assembly in sbt; can now run resulting, self-contained jar on any jvm, Java 6 or later
-- Option, Try, Either has similar implementations (case classes, pattern-matching, type covariance)
+- Option, Try, Either have similar implementations (case classes, pattern-matching, type covariance)

 Going further